One ROM

 One ROM fits the exact footprint of original ROM chip sockets without overhang.
 It can be manufactured for under $5 each in quantity using standard/basic two-layer PCB fabrication, with components on a single side.

 A single One ROM can replace multiple original ROMs simultaneously - for example, all three ROMs in a Commodore 64 (BASIC, KERNAL, and character set).
-It stores up to 16 different ROM images, selectable via jumpers, and supports dynamic bank switching to change ROM images on the fly.
+It stores up to 16 different ROM images, selectable via jumpers, and supports dynamic bank switching to change ROM images on the fly, while the host system is running.

-Programming is simple: connect 4 wires and run a single command.
-A $5 Raspberry Pi Pico works as a programmer, and One ROM can be reflashed in-circuit without removal from the host system.
-The USB variant allows programming directly from your browser with no separate programmer required.
+Programming is quick and simple.
+The USB variant allows programming directly from your browser in 10s with no separate programmer required.
+Alternatively, with the Pro version, connect 4 wires and run a single command.
+A $5 Raspberry Pi Pico works as a programmer for the pro version, and One ROM can be reflashed in-circuit without removal from the host system, avoiding wear on the ROM and the socket.

 Versions

-• SWD ⚡ Most powerful.
+USB πŸ”Œ Easiest to program.
+Exposes a micro-USB port for programming directly from your browser.
+No programmer required.
+Currently only available on Ice.
+Fire version is under development.
+Pro πŸ’ͺ Most powerful.
 Exposes SWD pins for programming using an ST-Link, Raspberry Pi Debug Probe, Pico or similar SWD programmer.
 Provides advanced features like runtime access to change ROM images and access telemetry while the host system is running.
+Available in both Ice and Fire versions.

-All models and variants of One ROM support the same core ROM feature sets and functionality.
+All models and variants of One ROM support the same core feature sets and functionality.

 See this document for more information on One ROM MCU selection.